peteroupc/peteroupc.github.io/exporand.md

 An algorithm that samples from a continuous distribution using PSRNs has the following properties:

 1. The algorithm relies only on a source of random bits for randomness, and does not rely on floating-point arithmetic or calculations of irrational or transcendental numbers (other than digit extractions), including when the algorithm samples each digit of a PSRN.
-2. If the algorithm outputs a PSRN, the number represented by the sampled digits must be close to the ideal distribution by a distance of not more than _b_<sup>_n_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _n_ is not more than the number of sampled digits in the PSRN's fractional part.
-(Devroye and Gravel 2015)<sup>[**(26)**](#Note26)</sup> suggests Wasserstein L<sub>&infinity;</sub> distance as the distance to use for this purpose.
-The number has to be close this way even if the algorithm's caller later samples unsampled digits of that number at random (e.g., uniformly at random in the case of a uniform PSRN).
+2. If the algorithm outputs a PSRN, the number represented by the sampled digits must be close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>, where _b_ is the PSRN's base, or radix (such as 2 for binary), and _m_ is the number of sampled digits in the PSRN's fractional part.
+(Devroye and Gravel 2015)<sup>[**(3)**](#Note3)</sup> suggests Wasserstein L<sub>&infin;</sub> distance as the distance to use for this purpose.
+The number has to be close this way even if the algorithm's caller later samples unsampled digits of that PSRN at random (e.g., uniformly at random in the case of a uniform PSRN).
-3. If the algorithm fills a PSRN's unsampled fractional digits at random (e.g., uniformly at random in the case of a uniform PSRN), so that the number's fractional part has _m_ digits, the number must remain close to the ideal distribution by a distance of not more than _b_<sup>_m_</sup>.
+3. If the algorithm fills a PSRN's unsampled fractional digits at random (e.g., uniformly at random in the case of a uniform PSRN), so that the number's fractional part has _m_ digits, the number must remain close to the ideal distribution by a distance of not more than _b_<sup>&minus;_m_</sup>.

 The concept of _prefix distributions_ (Oberhoff 2018)<sup>[**(10)**](#Note10)</sup> comes close to PSRNs, but numbers sampled this way are not PSRNs in the sense used here.
 This is because the method requires calculating minimums of probabilities and, in practice, requires the use of floating-point arithmetic in most cases (see property 1 above).
 Moreover, the method samples from a discrete distribution whose progression depends on the value of previously sampled bits, not just on the position of those bits as with the uniform and exponential distributions (see also (Thomas and Luk 2008)<sup>[**(4)**](#Note4)</sup>).